NocturnalSolutions/KituraBook/6-data.md

             response.status(.internalServerError)
 ```

 On these lines, we are setting the status code of the HTTP response.
 There are dozens and dozens of possible status codes, and Kitura has the most common ones defined in its `HTTPStatusCode` enum for more readable code.
 As mentioned above, we send a “406 Not Acceptable” status when the client asks for a content type we cannot send them.
 In addition, we now send a “500 Internal Server Error” code if we can’t answer the request because an error occurred when attempting to query the database.
 (Note that we are also sending information about the query in the body of the HTTP response.
 This is useful for testing and debugging, but on a live server, sending this information may be a privacy and/or security vulnerability, so don’t do this on live servers!)
-If we don’t explicitly define a status code, as we haven’t in previous chapters in this book, Kitura automatically sends a “200 OK“ code for us.
+If we don’t explicitly define a status code, as we haven’t in previous chapters in this book, Kitura automatically sends a “200 OK” code for us.

 Let’s fire up our server and do some testing with Curl.